LLMs.txt: agent-readable Markdown index of this site at /llms.txt

 The following table summarizes the auction mechanisms on each chain.

-ChainAuction TypeCompetition ModelTiming Mechanism
+ChainAuction TypeReactorTiming Mechanism

 Regardless of their differences, all auctions do not require users to pay gas.
 Gas fees are wrapped into the final price and are paid by the filler, and failed swaps do not incur any fees at all.